hopfinjo/Crazyflie-Gazebo-Simulation/README.md

 $ source ~/.bashrc

 In the event the `cmd /opt/ros/melodic/lib/gazebo_ros/gzserver -u -e ode` appears, the solution proposed in #40 temporarily fixes the issue.

+### Exchange CrazyS folder from Gsilano Repo with folder from this Repo
+Download CrazyS folder from this REPO https://github.com/hopfinjo/Crazyflie-Gazebo-Simulation/edit/master and change it with the folder in catkin/src/CrazyS
+** Change the whole folder**

+I prefer to use github desktop.
+Clone the whole repo to your machine.
+Copy and paste the folder into you ubuntu environment.